Despite the overwhelming nature of this feat, the truth of the matter is, you absolutely can fix a broken marriage

 Spending time alone together is a crucial key to a fulfilling marriage.

 Couples need their alone time to bond and be intimate with one another.
-This alone time allows for you to bond and focus solely on one another, if even for just twenty minutes!
+This alone time allows for you to bond and focuses solely on one another, if even for just twenty minutes!

 If you and your spouse are committed to working on your issues, then you and your partner would greatly benefit from checking out some of the best marriage counseling books that you can read together.